 The following piece was written by Liz Perelstein.
 Liz has been featured in our Admissions Expert series and is the Founder of School Choice International.
 As we anticipate the spring, you may be evaluating your child's progress during the past year and deciding what kind of school would serve your child best in the coming years.
 The options can be overwhelming: Public Schools Local public schools Specialized public schools Private Schools Independent schools Parochial schools Boarding schools Distance learning schools Specialized private schools (which may include: international schools, special education schools, an ...
 Read More About How to Evaluate a School for Your Child

 The tutors behind Varsity Tutors are not just here to teach – they’re sharing their college experiences as well.
-Samantha is a Boston tutor specializing in Elementary and Middle School Math, Biology, Writing, and more.
-She is a 2013 graduate of University of Massachusetts Boston and holds a Bachelor’s degree in both Biology and in Exercise and Health Sciences.
-See what she had to say about her alma mater: VT: Describe the campus setting and transportation options.
+Shana is a Denver tutor specializing in Spanish, Literature, Anthropology, and more.
+She graduated from Smith College in 2006 with a Bachelor’s degree in Government.
+Check out her review of her alma mater: VT: Describe the campus setting and transportation options.
 How urban or safe is the campus?
 Are there buses or do you need a car/bike?
 Shana: The first thing I loved about Smith College was the campus.
 It has many old brick buildings with ivy and Victorian homes, a stunning lake, and the campus is a five-minut ...
-Read More About What is it Like to Attend University of Massachusetts Boston?
+Read More About Should I Go To Smith College?